WilliamLi0623/cs246e-notes/Notes/problem_14.md

 ```

 If the arg is an lvalue:
-- (1) is a copy constructor
+- (1) is a copy constructor.
-- (2) is a copy constructor
+- (2) is a copy constructor.
-- 2 copies, we want 1
+- 2 copies, we want 1.

 If the arg is an rvalue:
-- (1) is a move constructor
+- (1) is a move constructor.
-- (2) is a copy constructor
+- (2) is a copy constructor.
-- 1 copy, we want 0
+- 1 copy, we want 0.

 **fix:**
 ```C++